Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: More Statistics and Experiments

 To evaluate reward modeling performance in a personalized context, we finetune personalized reward models using the Chatbot Arena-Personalized dataset~\citep{ryan2025synthesizeme}.
 While our primary experiments utilize \texttt{Llama-3.1-8B} as the backbone architecture (detailed in Table~\ref{Table:reward_model}), we also evaluate a \texttt{Llama-3.2-3B} variant for comparative analysis.
 Because task-specific fine-tuning can help mitigate the train-test misalignment often seen when applying general reward models to subjective tasks, we evaluate these models under two distinct scenarios: one where the user profile $u$ is withheld (w/o profile), and one where it is explicitly provided (w/ profile).
 The full results are reported in Table~\ref{Table:personal reward model}.

 These experiments yield two major empirical findings that corroborate our earlier observations in Section~\ref{Section:Experiments}: \begin{itemize}[leftmargin=*] \item \textbf{Architectural and Scale Divergence:} Contrary to the standard scaling laws frequently observed in general NLP tasks, personalized performance is not strictly dictated by parameter count.
-We observe notable instances where the smaller \texttt{Llama-3.2-3B} model effectively matches or outperforms the larger \texttt{Llama-3.1-8B} architecture.
-For example, under the Bradley-Terry and SynthesizeMe methods with user profiles, the 3B model achieves 71.99\% and 72.07\% in the Lifestyle and Society domains respectively, significantly exceeding the 8B model's scores of 67.04\% and 68.34\% in those same categories.
-This suggests that for personalized alignment, the capacity to internalize user-specific nuances relies more heavily on architectural adaptability and data efficiency than on sheer scale. \item \textbf{Role of User Profile:} As anticipated, the explicit inclusion of the user profile $u$ generally enhances the reward models' discriminative capabilities across most evaluated methods.
-Leveraging these profiles provides the necessary context to make more accurate judgments regarding subjective preferences.
-Empirical results demonstrate clear gains.
-For instance, incorporating profiles into the Bradley-Terry method for the \texttt{Llama-3.2-3B} model yields absolute performance increases of 4.57\% in Art and 3.91\% in Society.
-Similarly, the VPL method on the \texttt{Llama-3.1-8B} model sees improvements of 4.43\% in Art and 3.21\% in Lifestyle when profiles are introduced.
-This firmly establishes that profile-awareness is a critical component for effective personalized reward modeling. \end{itemize}
+Across most methods, the smaller Llama-3.2-3B backbone matches or substantially outperforms Llama-3.1-8B.
+For example, without profiles, the 3B Bradley-Terry model attains 71.15\% in Lifestyle and 71.01\% in Society, exceeding the 8B counterpart's 57.53\% and 60.89\% by roughly 10 absolute points, with a similar gap for SynthesizeMe (70.10\% vs.\ 58.34\% in Lifestyle).
+This suggests that for personalized alignment, the capacity to internalize user-specific nuances relies more heavily on architectural adaptability and data efficiency than on sheer scale. \item \textbf{Role of User Profile:} The benefit of explicitly including the user profile $u$ proves backbone-dependent.
+On Llama-3.1-8B, profiles improve accuracy in 12 of 15 method--domain combinations, with the largest gains for PAL ($+7.38\%$ in Lifestyle, $+5.77\%$ in Society) and VPL ($+4.43\%$ in Art, $+3.21\%$ in Lifestyle), indicating that persona context supplies complementary preference signal when the base representation leaves headroom.
+On the already-strong 3B backbone, however, the effect is mixed: VPL and GPO still largely benefit, whereas Bradley-Terry and SynthesizeMe decline slightly (e.g., 71.15\% to 68.55\% for Bradley-Terry in Lifestyle).
+This pattern echoes our finding in Section 4.3 that user profiles carry valuable signal, yet exploiting it reliably is non-trivial: effective personalization requires integration mechanisms matched to the model rather than indiscriminate conditioning. \end{itemize}